-Prime Minister Datuk Seri Ismail Sabri Yaakob said concerted efforts from various agencies and industry players were needed to revitalise the franchise industry momentum in the next five years.
+Prime Minister Datuk Seri Ismail Sabri Yaakob said concerted efforts from various agencies and industry players are needed to revitalise the franchise industry momentum in the next five years.

 In achieving this milestone, he said the government had allocated RM10 million to the Domestic Trade and Consumer Affairs Ministry (KPDNHEP) to continue with the implementation of the Enhanced Franchise Development Programme (EFDP).

-This was for the purpose of training local franchise businesses in the international franchise management and practices, business matching and trade missions, as well as reimbursable of export costs, he said.
+This is for the purpose of training local franchise businesses in the international franchise management and practices, business matching and trade missions, as well as reimbursable of export costs, he said.

-“The government remains committed to supporting the growth of the franchise industry through various initiatives under KPDNHEP,” he said when launching the 28th Franchise International Malaysia (FIM) 2021 Virtual Exhibition and Conference today.
+“The government remains committed to supporting the growth of the franchise industry through various initiatives under KPDNHEP,” he said when launching the 28th Franchise International Malaysia (FIM) 2021 Virtual Exhibition and Conference on Thursday.

 The FIM is the sole large-scale franchise exhibition in Malaysia recognised by the World Franchise Council (WFC) and the Asia Pacific Franchise Confederation (APFC).

-The event was held in the digital format last year in accordance with the new norms following the COVID-19 pandemic and again this year.
+The event was held digitally last year in accordance with the new norms following the Covid-19 pandemic and again this year.